-- average STAAR scale scores - STAAR passing rates (Approaches Grade Level Performance)
+- average STAAR scale scores - STAAR passing rates (Level II: Satisfactory Academic Performance)

-The STAAR 3-8 reading Meets Grade Level Performance levels (formerly referred to as Recommended Level II) were set in 2012, and Meets Grade Level Performance standards for the redesigned English I and II assessments were set in January 2014.
-Starting in 2017, the Approaches Grade Level Performance standards were adopted at the 2016 phased-in Level II standard.
-The STAAR passing rates provided are based on the 2017 Approaches Grade Level Performance standards.
-For more information about the standard progression approach of the STAAR standards, refer to the Standards section in chapter 4, "STAAR."
+The STAAR 3-8 reading Level II performance levels were set in 2012, and performance standards for the redesigned English I and II assessments were set in January 2014.
+STAAR performance standards are being phased in incrementally.
+The STAAR passing rates provided are based on the phase-in 1 standard, which was the standard students were held to in 2014.
+For more information about the phase-in of the STAAR standards, refer to the Standards section in chapter 4, "State of Texas Assessments of Academic Readiness (STAAR)."